Doina

 The Five Happy Years of Toia’s Life - Doina Ruști

-Few, however, knew what he was truly capable of.
+In truth, few knew what he was truly capable of.

-Toia never returned to his master.
-But there was a problem: the man with the baroque hat and a thousand dreams was a slave, part of the property of the boyar Racoviță—a princely lineage that reclaimed every loss, even from a serpent’s mouth.
+There was, however, a problem.
+The man with the baroque hat and a thousand dreams was a slave, part of the property of the boyar Racoviță—a princely lineage known for recovering every loss, even from the jaws of a snake.

 And so the search began.

-The Metropolitan was stunned.
+The Metropolitan was scandalized.
 Moruzi smiled.

-“Then whose is he?” the Metropolitan protested.
+“Then whose child is he?” the Metropolitan demanded.

 share on Twitter